metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/mint-limit.md

 - **ID**: A unique identifier for this guard.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
-See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#mintlimit) for more details.
+See the [Core Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-core-candy-machine/tree/main/programs/candy-guard#mintlimit) for more details.

 {% dialect-switcher title="Mint with the Mint Limit Guard" %}
 {% dialect title="JavaScript" id="js" %}